State Density Law Lets Pacific Beach Tower Top Height Limit

 The mayor also asked California’s Department of Housing and Community Development to weigh in.
 However, the state agency has previously determined that state housing law supersedes local voter initiatives.
 Gloria’s letter does not say the city will try to block the project, the report said.

-Matt Awbrey, a spokesperson for Kalonymous, told the Union-Tribune the Turquoise Street project is in compliance with all applicable housing laws.
+Matt Awbrey, a spokesperson for Kalonymous, told the Union-Tribune that the Turquoise Street project complies with all applicable housing laws.

 The Turquoise project is reserving five residential units for very-low-income households and five residential units for moderate-income households.
 The developer is entitled by the state density bonus law to build 16 additional market-rate units because of the very-low-income units.

-Assembly Bill 1287, effective this year and authored by David Alvarez, an Assembly member representing San Diego, grants developers an additional density bonus for middle-income units, which allows Kalonymus to add 16 more market-rate units to the project.
+Assembly Bill 1287, effective this year and authored by David Alvarez, who represents San Diego, grants developers an additional density bonus for middle-income units, which allows Kalonymus to add 16 more market-rate units to the project.

 Regarding the 139 units designated as hotel rooms, technically known as “visitor accommodations,” the developer intends to rent them as market-rate apartments.
 Awbrey said city zoning regulations at the time the project was submitted and vested specified that visitor accommodation uses permitted long-term stays.